diwakarsingh1/Azure-ContainerApp-Continuous-Deployment-Using-GitHub-Actions/README.md

 - In Azure dashboard navigate to **Search > Container Registry > Create.**

 ![](/Images/search-ACR.png)

+Enter the name of your Azure Container Registry.

 ![](/Images/create-ACR.png)

 - **Let's have a overview of Azure Container Registry.**